 Limitations: Few trials or subgroup analyses were powered for prevention outcomes.
 No comparative evidence on type, dose, and mode of delivery of hormone therapy is available.
 The applicability of results to younger women who initiate hormone therapy for the management of menopausal symptoms and to women with nonwhite ethnic backgrounds might be limited.

-Conclusions: Women undergoing hormone therapy for the primary prevention of chronic conditions experience some beneficial effects but also an increase of risks for harms.
-Although some evidence suggests that timing of the start of hormone therapy can modify the risk-benefit profiles, particularly those for cardiovascular events, the available evidence is contradictory and insufficient to draw firm conclusions.
+Conclusions: Women undergoing hormone therapy for the primary prevention of chronic conditions experience some beneficial effects but also an increased risk of harms.

 Table of Contents